-Renovation or construction expenses - the amounts paid for changes to give a person access to (or greater mobility or functioning within) their home, when that person has a severe and prolonged mobility impairment or lacks normal physical development.
+Renovation or construction expenses - amounts paid for changes that give a person access to (or greater mobility or functioning within) their home because they have a severe and prolonged mobility impairment or lack normal physical development.

 Costs for renovating or altering an existing home or the incremental costs in building the person's main place of residence may be incurred.
-These costs can be claimed minus any related rebates such as for goods and services tax/harmonized sales tax (GST/HST).
+These amounts paid minus any related rebates, such as the goods and services tax/harmonized sales tax (GST/HST), can be claimed.

-Renovation or construction expenses have to be reasonable and meet the following conditions:
+Renovation or construction expenses have to be reasonable and meet both of the following conditions:

-- they would not normally be expected to increase the value of the home; and - they would not normally be incurred by persons who have normal physical development or who do not have a severe and prolonged mobility impairment.
+- They would not normally be expected to increase the value of the home. - They would not normally be incurred by persons who have normal physical development or who do not have a severe and prolonged mobility impairment.

 Make sure you get a breakdown of the costs.
-Costs could include:
+Costs could include expenses such as:

-- buying and installing outdoor or indoor ramps if the person cannot use stairs; - enlarging halls and doorways to give the person access to the various rooms of their home; and - lowering kitchen or bathroom cabinets so the person can use them.
+- buying and installing outdoor or indoor ramps if the person cannot use stairs - enlarging halls and doorways to give the person access to the various rooms of their home - lowering kitchen or bathroom cabinets so the person can use them